 Call for Papers

-IEEE VR 2023 seeks original, high-quality papers in all areas related to virtual reality (VR), including augmented reality (AR), mixed reality (MR), and 3D user interfaces (3DUIs).
-This year there will be a single submission deadline for a unified review process for both the IEEE TVCG and the conference only papers.
+IEEE VR 2024 seeks original, high-quality papers in all areas related to virtual reality (VR), including augmented reality (AR), mixed reality (MR), and 3D user interfaces (3DUIs).
+This year there is again a SINGLE submission deadline for a unified review process for both the IEEE TVCG and the conference only papers.
 The possible outcomes of this unified process are:

 - Major revision to IEEE TVCG